ankane/secure_rails/README.md

   And run `bundle install`.

+- [nsp](https://github.com/nodesecurity/nsp) checks for vulnerable versions of JavaScript packages (if you use `package.json`)

 ## Mailing Lists

 Subscribe to [ruby-security-ann](https://groups.google.com/forum/#!forum/ruby-security-ann) to get security announcements for Ruby, Rails, Rubygems, Bundler, and other Ruby ecosystem projects.

 ## Services

+- [Hakiri](https://hakiri.io/) monitors for dependency and code vulnerabilities
 - [CodeClimate](https://codeclimate.com/) provides a hosted version of static analysis
 - [HackerOne](https://hackerone.com/) allows you to enlist hackers to surface vulnerabilities